 We always recommend that you save your own tooth whenever it’s possible.
-Teeth with successful root canal treatment have excellent long-term prognosis and could last you a lifetime.
+Teeth with successful root canal treatment have excellent long-term prognosis and they could last you a lifetime.
 Of course, there are occasions where saving a tooth is simply not worth it.
-For instance, you may not have enough tooth structure left to restore your tooth.
+Some time you may not have enough tooth structure left to restore your tooth.
 In these cases, it’s best to remove your tooth and go with a dental implant instead.
-Other times you may suffer from poor oral oral hygiene combined with advanced periodontal disease.
+Other times you may suffer from advanced periodontal disease around the tooth.
 Again, removing your teeth and placing a dental implant is a better option here.
 Deciding between a dental implant or a root canal treatment could be somewhat tricky.
 Only you and your dentist can decide which treatment option is best for your mouth.

 Root canal treatment in San Clemente, Orange County

-Give us a call today if you live in Orange County and are in need of a root canal treatment.
+Give us a call today if you are in need of a root canal treatment and live in Orange County.
 You can reach us at (949)481-2540 or book your appointment online today.
-We offer root canal treatment for all teeth, including molar root canal treatments.
-Our dentist, Dr. Jazayeri, will access your tooth to see if it requires a root canal or other treatment.
-We will discuss pros and cons of root canal therapy and present alternative treatment options whenever applicable.
-Don’t wait until your toothache worsens and the infection spreads.
-Give us a call today and start fixing your smile today.
+We offer root canal treatment for all teeth, including molars.
+Our dentist, Dr. Jazayeri, will evaluate your tooth to see if it requires a root canal treatment.
+We will discuss the pros and cons of root canal therapy and present alternative treatment options whenever applicable.
+Don’t wait until your toothache worsens and the infection spreads!
+Give us a call to schedule your appointment and start fixing your smile today.

 A pus pocket containing harmful bacteria that forms around infected teeth.
 Teeth with abscess are considered infected and they either need root canal treatment or must be extracted.